 These efforts are intended to enhance the value of taxpayer dollars and better service vendors wishing to do business with the County.

 To get started doing business with the County, begin with:

 This may be completed at any time, but must be completed in the event you are recommended for a county contract or a small purchase order (SPO).

 Look online anytime for current or future solicitations that interest you.

 Back to Top

 The Procurement Process

-Procurement Management uses a variety of competitive methods to acquire goods and services for the County.
+The County uses a variety of competitive methods to acquire goods and services.
 We work closely with departments to get what they need at the best value.
 Here are some of the key methods we use to acquire goods and services for our customers.

 The standard method Miami-Dade County uses to acquire goods or services is the Invitation to Bid (ITB) process.
 Here, we look for the lowest price on specified goods and services.
 Price is the primary basis for award.